-Cookers made from stainless steel can better resist corrosion, scratches and warping.
-That means it remains shining and good looking for long.
-Stainless steel doesn’t react with food products and is longer lasting.
-Stainless steel cooker has stylish sleek looks and more expensive than the ones made from aluminum.
+Cookers made from stainless steel can better resist corrosion, scratches, and warping.
+That means it retains its pristine appearance and function for much longer.
+Stainless steel doesn’t react negatively to food products and is longer lasting.
+A stainless steel cooker has a stylish, sleek look and is more expensive than the ones made from aluminum.

-Aluminum cookers, on the other hand are cheaper, and aluminum is a better conductor of heat than stainless steel.
-But, aluminum is a softer metal and thus prone to dents and scratches that could mar its looks.
-Further, aluminum may react with certain acidic foods.
+Aluminum cookers, on the other hand, are often cheaper and a better conductor of heat than stainless steel.
+However, aluminum is also a softer metal and thus prone to dents and scratches that could mar its looks.
+Furthermore, aluminum may react negatively with certain acidic foods.

-Basically, the choice between the two metals boils down to two important features, that’s price and durability.
-Variety made from aluminum is very affordable and this metal is a better conductor of heat, but then their design and quality is not as good.
-Though stainless steel cookers are expensive, they prove to be more durable.
-These days they are designed to have an aluminum bottom for better absorption of heat.
-If your budget is rather limited, you’ll do well to have aluminum cooker, but if quality and durability are on your priority, having a stainless steel cooker will be a better option and proves economical in the long run.
+Basically, the choice between the two metals boils down to two important factors: price and durability.
+Models made from aluminum are very affordable, better conductors of heat, but often come at the expense of design and quality.
+While stainless steel cookers are expensive, they’re often more durable and these days are often accompanied by an aluminum bottom for better absorption of heat.
+If your budget is rather limited, you’ll do well with an aluminum cooker, but if quality and durability are a priority, having a stainless steel cooker will be a better option in the long run.

 The features to consider when searching for the best pressure cooker.

 Safety features are especially vital when dealing with electric pressure cookers.
-This is due to the fact that pressure cookers work under the principle of build-up pressure and an intense amount of steam and pressure can cause a destructive blast in the kitchen.
-This applies especially if you have kids around.
-You need to get yourself a device that comes with pressure indicators, secure lid locks and effective release valves.
+This is due to the fact that pressure cookers work under the principle of built-up pressure and, in a worst-case scenario, an intense amount of steam and pressure could, in theory, cause a destructive blast in the kitchen.
+You’ll do well to get yourself a device that comes with pressure indicators, secure lid locks, and effective release valves.